shaikhparwezalam0002/Linux/Linux-basic.md

 this is the 2nd line of the file. dev-member@QC-SUPPORT:~$ cmp file1.txt file2.txt
 file1.txt file2.txt differ: byte 30, line 2

+- if file is identical no output is return
 ```